morrownr/8821cu/README.md

 ### Thoughts on the EDUP EP-1651 WiFi Adapter:

-This is a nano adapter and has impressed me with its ability to operate reliably through 3 walls, a total of about 40 feet.
+This is a nano adapter that has impressed me with its ability to operate reliably through 3 walls, a total of about 40 feet.
 It runs cools, is highly reliable and is low cost.

 ### Supported Devices: